bigmoneyric/Network-Scanner/README.md

 # Network-Scanner
-A custom python script to detect devices on a network and return their IP addresses
+A custom python script to detect devices on a network and return their IP addresses mac addresses and host name.
+It also pings the returned ip addresses to check if they are reachable.
+It returns a list of reachable IP's along with their mac addresses and host names.
+Also does same to the unreachable IP addresses.
+This script is good for networkl administrators to help them identify the variopus devices connected to a single network.